DomnicAmalan/freshdesk-demo/README.md

 The FreshDesk Demo application includes the following key features:

 1. **Ticket Management**:
-   - Create, update, and resolve support tickets.
+   - Create, and reply to tickets.
-   - Assign tickets to agents for efficient handling.
+   - Assign tickets to agents for efficient handling (uses random agents).

 2. **Agent-Customer Interaction**:
    - Seamless communication between agents and customers.